-5.4.4 TIMESCALES FOR MAKING REQUESTS
+5.4.4 Timescales for making requests

 Preliminary enquiries are welcomed well in advance of a proposed exhibition.
 This will help us assess what objects are available, what changes would need to be made to permanent displays and whether any conservation, framing or mounting would need to be undertaken ahead of the loan.
-Our collections managers will be able to give advice about this before a formal request is made.
+Our collections managers or acquisition and loans manager will be able to give advice about this before a formal request is made.

-- Loan requests to UK museums, galleries and public institutions need to be made more than six months in advance of a proposed exhibition. - Loan requests to international museums and galleries need to be made more than 12 months in advance of a proposed exhibition.
+- Loan requests to UK museums, galleries, archives and public institutions need to be made more than six months in advance of a proposed exhibition - Loan requests to international museums and galleries need to be made more than 12 months in advance of a proposed exhibition